Connect with confidence

 If you’re connected to gas now or thinking about connecting, it’s worth knowing you can continue to connect to gas with confidence today; as we move towards a future energised with renewable and low or zero carbon gases.

 Gas energy is here to stay, but it will be changing.
-We support Aotearoa’s drive toward a carbon-zero future for a better Aotearoa, and believe that innovative, new zero carbon future gases will see gas continuing to play an important role in our country's energy mix.
+We support New Zealand’s drive toward a carbon-zero future for a better Aotearoa, and believe that innovative, new zero carbon future gases will see gas continuing to play an important role in our country's energy mix.

 The gas you turn on is not being turned off